 I want to leave you with a challenge: Think about your content mission statement.
 Whether you’re a business owner or not, your social media is still a representation of you for the entire world.
 What do you want others to gain from your Instagram?

 In other news, you can expect to get a Clearly Confident email and blog post every Monday, and a Macy McNeely email and blog post every Wednesday.
-You can get your name on my email subscriber list by scrolling to the bottom of this page.
+You can get your name on my email subscriber list by signing up below.
 Also, make sure you are subscribed to the Clearly Confident list by clicking HERE.